kristenklimisch/kklimisch_hw4/README.md

 different student lists, one for graduate students and one for undergraduates?
 If I stored both the Student and Undergraduate objects in one array list, how would I know which type of object I was dealing with when I iterated through the list to print the objects?
-With more time, I would have explored these questions, but putting the Student Year field in the Student class and only initializing it for undergraduate students had already given me a workable solution.
+I also didn't like the fact that extending Student through a separate Undergraduate class would increase the coupling in my program.
+I could have explored these questions further, but putting the Student Year field in the Student class and only initializing it for undergraduate students had already given me a workable solution, and I'd already spent a very long time working on this assignment.
-With the time constraints, I decided to just leave the class it was.
+Given this, I decided to just leave the class it was.

 Additionally, per the assignment specifications and Francis Kogge's confirmation on Slack, I did not include any getter or setter methods in the Person, Student, Faculty, Course, and Section classes that were not used by the Registration System.

 **Did you work on the extra credit problem?**
-I really wanted to work on the extra credit!
-However, I decided 3 hours before the assignment was due that I wanted to re-work a key part of my approach for printing the various collections in the Registration System.
-Up to that point, all of my methods for printing the collections consisted of a series of get() method calls to get the information for the object's fields, with String formatting added between each get method call.
-After seeing Professor Riley's statement that it's good practice to override the toString() methods for each class, I decided to instead implement a toString() method for each class and then repeatedly call that method as I was printing the collections in the Registration System.
-This took up the rest of my available time, so I was not able to work on the extra credit problem.
+I did!
+I found correctly identifying the multiplicty to be a bit challenging, but I think I worked it out.

 **How much time did you spend on the assignment?**
 I spent approximately 25 hours working on this assignment.